Daniel Tiger's Neighborhood: Release and availability

-In 2006, three years after Fred Rogers' death and after the end of production of Blue's Clues, The Fred Rogers Company contacted Angela Santomero to ask what type of show she would create to promote Rogers' legacy.
+In 2006, three years after Fred Rogers' death and after the end of production of Blue's Clues, The Fred Rogers Company contacted Angela Santomero to ask what type of show she would create to promote Rogers's legacy.
 That conversation led to the creation of Daniel Tiger's Neighborhood.
 PBS initially ordered 40 episodes, which were broadcast between September 3, 2012 and February 21, 2014.
 PBS Kids renewed the series for a second season of 20 episodes, which premiered on August 18, 2014.
 On July 7, 2015, the series was renewed for a third season of 25 episodes, which premiered on September 5, 2016.
 On October 11, 2017, the series was renewed for a fourth season of 20 episodes and a one-hour special Won't You Be Our Neighbor, which premiered on July 11, 2018.
-Cartoon Network UK's sister pre-school channel Cartoonito premiered Daniel Tiger's Neighborhood on March 1, 2016.
+Cartoon Network UK's sister preschool channel Cartoonito premiered Daniel Tiger's Neighborhood on March 1, 2016.
 The series had previously been available for streaming on Netflix before July 1, 2016, when a multi-year agreement for the catalog of many of PBS' children's series with Amazon Prime Video went into effect.
 A smaller selection of current episodes is also available through the PBS Kids app on several digital media player and tablet/smartphone platforms.
 It also now airs on international CBeebies channels around the world.

+In 2019, the series was renewed for a fifth season, which premiered on August 17, 2020 with Daniel Tiger's Neighborhood: Won't You Sing Along with Me?, a musical special that dealt with the COVID-19 pandemic.
+On August 20, 2021, the series was renewed for a sixth season, which premiered on September 5, 2022.
+A one-hour television movie, Daniel Visits a New Neighborhood, aired on June 20, 2022.
+On June 27, 2024, it was renewed for a seventh season which premiered on August 12, 2024.
+On June 23, 2025, it was renewed for an eighth season which premiered on June 29, 2026.